longqimin/HackageDays/README.md

 HackageDays
 ===========

-brief introductions on how to use packages on hackage
+brief introductions on how to use packages on hackage, and showing how to use it